-A religious sister who has come to internalize the importance of the Eucharist in the daily life of the Church and community is present on a daily basis.
-She also actively participates in the life of the faith community by attendance at Vespers, shared formation group prayer, and special religious events such as during Holy Week.
+Religious men and women who come to internalize the importance of the Eucharist in the daily life of the Church and community are present on a daily basis.
+They also actively participates in the life of the faith community by attendance at Vespers, shared formation group prayer, and special religious events such as during Holy Week.

-The communal prayer outcome is measured through the religious sister's faithful attendance and active participation at daily Eucharist, Sunday Vespers and other designated communal and formation group prayer times.
+The communal prayer outcome is measured through the religious men and women's faithful attendance and active participation at daily Eucharist, Sunday Vespers and other designated communal and formation group prayer times.